maheshram-hs/maheshram-hs/README.md

 ### Hi, I'm Mahesh

+I've got a wicked sense of curiosity, and really interested in about solving intresting problems and using, getting my hands on really interesting data!

 &#8211;&nbsp; 🔭 I’m currently working on my Portfolio Website<br />
 &#8211;&nbsp; 🌱 I’m currently learning JavaScript Algorithms and Data Structures<br />
 &#8211;&nbsp; 👯 I’m looking to collaborate on AI Art<br />